On the Existence of Reactive Strategies Resilient to Delay: Refining the Correspondence: Sure Winning and Almost Sure Winning

 \section{Refining the Correspondence: Sure Winning and Almost Sure Winning}

 It should be noted that the above transformations of games under delayed control into delay games and vice versa hinge on the fact that environment in the game under delayed control could, though lacking recent state information to do so strategically, by mere chance play the very same actions that the informed Player~$O$ in the delay game plays in his optimal adversarial strategy.
-That this constitutes a fundamental difference becomes apparent if we consider almost sure winning, i.e., the existence of a mixed strategy winning with probability~$1$, instead of sure winning in the sense of the definition of winning strategies for games under delayed control in \cref{subsec:games}.
+That this constitutes a fundamental difference becomes apparent if we consider almost sure winning instead of sure winning.
+Almost sure winning calls for the existence of a mixed strategy that wins with probability~$1$, i.e., may fail on a set of plays with measure~$0$.
+This is different from sure winning in the sense of the definition of winning strategies for games under delayed control in \autoref{subsec:games}, which calls for a strategy that never fails.

-\begin{remark} We introduce mixed strategies for games under delayed control only, as delay games (with Borel winning conditions) are determined, which means that mixed strategies do not offer any advantage over pure strategies as introduced in \cref{subsec:delaygames}. \end{remark}
+\begin{rem} We introduce mixed strategies for games under delayed control only, as delay games (with Borel winning conditions) are determined, which means that mixed strategies do not offer any advantage over pure strategies as introduced in \autoref{subsec:delaygames}. \end{rem}

-Given an even $\delta \ge 0$, a mixed strategy for controller in $\arenagame$ under delay~$\delta$ is a pair $(\alpha, \stratC)$ where $\alpha \in \prob{(\Sigma_0)^{\frac{\delta}{2}}}$ is a probability distribution over $(\Sigma_0)^{\frac{\delta}{2}}$ and $\stratC \colon \prefsC \rightarrow \prob{\Sigma_0}$ maps play prefixes ending in $S_0$ to probability distributions over actions of controller.
-A mixed strategy for environment is a mapping~$\stratE\colon \prefsE \rightarrow \prob{\Sigma_1}$.
+Given an even $\delta \ge 0$, a mixed strategy for controller in $\arenagame$ under delay~$\delta$ is a pair $(\alpha, \stratC)$ where $\alpha \in \prob{(\Sigma_c)^{\frac{\delta}{2}}}$ is a probability distribution over $(\Sigma_c)^{\frac{\delta}{2}}$ and $\stratC \colon \prefsC \rightarrow \prob{\Sigma_c}$ maps play prefixes ending in $S_c$ to probability distributions over actions of controller.
+A mixed strategy for environment is a mapping~$\stratE\colon \prefsE \rightarrow \prob{\Sigma_e}$.

 The notion of consistency of a play with a strategy simply carries over, now inducing a Markov chain due to the probabilistic nature of the strategies.
-We say that a mixed strategy for Player~$I$ (for Player~$O$, controller, or environment) \emph{wins almost surely} if and only if it wins against any strategy of its opponent Player~$O$ (Player~$I$, environment, or controller, resp.) with probability~$1$, i.e., if and only if the winning condition is satisfied with probability~$1$ over the Markov chain induced by the game and the particular strategy combination.
-In this section, we write sure winning for winning as defined in \cref{sec:prels}, as is usual for games with randomized strategies.
+We say that a mixed strategy for controller (environment) \emph{wins almost surely} if and only if it wins against any strategy of its opponent environment (controller) with probability~$1$, i.e., if and only if the winning condition is satisfied with probability~$1$ over the Markov chain induced by the game and the particular strategy combination.
+In this section, we write sure winning for winning as defined in \autoref{sec:prels}, as is usual for games with randomized strategies.

 The notion of almost sure winning alters chances for the players substantially by excluding the possibility of reliably playing an optimal strategy though lacking the information for doing so due to delayed observation.
 This can be seen from the following lemma, stating a fundamental difference between controller's power in games under delayed control and Player~$I$'s power in the corresponding delay games.